Events

 Fira de Sant Tomàs – Fira de les Matances | Sineu

 The Sant Tomàs Fair in Sineu is a vibrant celebration marking the year's end with deep roots in Mallorcan culture.
 Centred around the tradition of matances (pig slaughtering), the event honours rural heritage while showcasing local gastronomy, music, and crafts.
-The fair's highlight, the XVII Show of Matances, reenacts traditional pig-slaughtering practices, accompanied by tastings of sobrassada, wine, and winter dishes inspired by this custom.
+The fair's highlight, the XVIII Show of Matances, reenacts traditional pig-slaughtering practices, accompanied by tastings of sobrassada, wine, and winter dishes inspired by this custom.

 A packed schedule of events ensures an exciting day for visitors.
 The festivities kick off with a parade of xeremiers(bagpipers) and giants, followed by traditional dance performances, live music, and competitions such as the Fat Pig Contest and international poultry and pig farming showcases.
 A hunting exhibition and a display of native Balearic livestock further connect the event to its rural roots.
 Meanwhile, the craft and Christmas market adds a festive touch, offering unique gifts and regional products.